 For example, if networking is the goal, then discuss what you can do to help participants talk to one another during t the event.
-It could be conversation-starters on the table or even the run-of-the mill icebreakers.
+It could be conversation-starters on the table or even run-of-the-mill icebreakers.
 Whatever the goal, plan for it.
 Think it through.
 Create strategies to get you there.

-You will terrific ideas learn how in my book (up top).
+You will have terrific ideas and learn how in my book (up top).